dtonhofer/prolog_notes/other_notes/about_negation/README.md

 ## Reading

-- [Negation as such](https://plato.stanford.edu/entries/negation/) at the Stanford Encyclopedia of Philosophy
+- On the philosophy of [Negation](https://plato.stanford.edu/entries/negation/) at the Stanford Encyclopedia of Philosophy
 - ["Negation as Failure"](https://en.wikipedia.org/wiki/Negation_as_failure) at Wikipedia

 ### "Negation as Failure" (1978)